truecharts/website/docs/manual/FAQ.md

 ## Operators

 TrueCharts has always required operators for many charts to work.
-Previously these operators were installed automatically and were not visible to the end user.
+Prior to 01 July 2023 these operators were installed automatically and were not visible to the end user.
 TrueCharts now requires that these operators to be installed by the end user and the previous automatically installed operators to be removed.
 These operators are located on the [Operators TrueCharts train](https://truecharts.org/manual/SCALE/guides/getting-started#adding-truecharts).
+Any users who just started the use of TrueCharts after 01 July 2023 will not have the old operators and can proceed with the installation from the operator train.

 ### Prometheus-Operator